MD Program OASIS

 Faculty Academic Advisors

-Dr. Anstey is currently an Assistant Professor of Medicine at OHSU and practices as a Hospitalist within the Division of Hospital Medicine.
+Dr. Anstey is currently an Associate Professor of Medicine at OHSU and practices as a Hospitalist within the Division of Hospital Medicine.
 He received his undergraduate degree from UCLA before attending medical school at OHSU.
 He completed his internship and residency in Internal Medicine at UCSF.
 He went on to complete a fellowship in Academic Hospital Medicine at UCSF and was on faculty there in Hospital Medicine before returning back to join the faculty at OHSU.
 He has been involved with the development of several medical curricula in subjects such as Point of Care Ultrasound and Data Science.
 His interests are in medical education, digital health innovation, quality improvement and patient safety, and point of care ultrasound.

 Dr. Mayersak is currently an Associate Residency Program Director and Director of Diversity, Equity, and Inclusion (DEI) for the Department of Emergency Medicine.
 She grew up on the East Coast where she went to Emory University for undergraduate training.
 Prior to joining the healthcare field, she obtained her master’s degree in analytical chemistry and worked in the Explosives and Propellant Division at the Naval Surface Warfare Center.
 She attended medical school at The George Washington University and stayed on for residency and then as a faculty member in the Emergency Department until 2015 when she came to OHSU.
 She has been actively involved in student and resident education, serving as a preceptor and Clinical Skills Lab (CSL) faculty instructor.
 Her academic interests include wellness, DEI initiatives, and palliative medicine.
 She enjoys shopping, reading, travelling, and spending time with her fur babies, friends, and family.